-First of all, that the technology works, although the implementation is sometimes still a bit unstable.
+First of all, that the technology works (although the implementation is sometimes still a bit unstable).

-The API is not too easy to use, so there's some work to do in terms of libraries and utilities.
+The Wi-Fi Aware API is not too easy to use, so there's some work to do in terms of libraries and utilities.
 Having done this exploration is a good starting point to know what is useful and needed.

 Many apps and some protocols (VLC, WebRTC) don’t seem to work, usually because of the scoped IPv6 addresses.
 There is work left to do in adapting these to new connectivity modes.

-Finally, there are potential privacy issues:
+Finally, there are potential privacy issues with Wi-Fi Aware: